 Concrete Mix Ratio for a C20P Mix

-Most of the time however, the sand etc is damp, or even wringing wet, and care has to be taken to ensure your mix does not become too sloppy.
+Most of the time however, the sand and other materials will be damp, or even wringing wet, and care has to be taken to ensure your concrete mix does not become too sloppy.
 It should be able to support itself, almost fully, in a heap on the shovel.

 If you are only needing a small amount e.g. to concrete a small fence post or repair an existing concrete path it makes no sense to mix up a great load.
-To these ends LaFarge have created a range of ready mixed concretes in suitably sizes portions.
-Click through to the DIY Cement website to find out more.
+To these ends, your local DIY shed should stock a range of ready mixed DIY concretes ideal for this job.

 Concrete Mix Ratio for a C35P Mix